arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 *--maskings path-of-config*

+This feature allows you to define how sensitive data shall be dumped.
-It is possible to mask certain fields for a dump.
-A JSON configuration file is used to define which fields should be masked and how.
+It is possible to exclude collections entirely, limit the dump to the structural information of a collection (name, indexes, sharding etc.) or to obfuscate certain fields for a dump.
+A JSON configuration file is used to define which collections and fields to mask and how.

-The general structure of the config file looks like this:
+The general structure of the configuration file looks like this:

 ```json
 {